top of page

 Pumpkin seeds are amazing for your Scottie!
 Use them to eliminate worms.
 I can definitely attest to the effectiveness of raw, pumpkin seeds as a parasitic treatment on both humans and Scotties.
 They have been used to cure kidney ailments and urinary problems.
 They are an effective deworming agent against tapeworms and other intestinal parasites.
 They are loaded with protein, amino acids, fibre, iron, copper, phosphorus, magnesium, calcium, zinc, potassium, folic acid and niacin, all important nutrients for your dog's overall good health.

 They can be fed whole as a treat.
 Don't feed them the salted type from the grocery store, find some raw pepitas instead.
 If your dog doesn't enjoy them as a treat you can grind them in a coffee grinder or a magic bullet or a thermomix and add them to their meals.
+A small amount can be added to the Other Ingredients mix

 To eliminate worms (RDI for your Scottie, 2 tsp once or twice a day until they are rid of the parasites)